walter5138/hue_ble_bash/README.md

 Set the Bulb addresses in hue_settings:
 - Insert the Bulb(s) address(es) eq.
 XX:XX:XX:XX:XX:XX in the file hue_settings.
   Convert XX:XX:XX:XX:XX:XX to XX_XX_XX_XX_XX_XX for dbus to understand it.
-- If you have another number of bulbs see ToDo.
+- If you have another number of bulbs see TODO.

 Have fun controlling the bulbs: ./hue_...